ElhanM/mind-garden/README.md

 Deployed on **AWS** for scalable compute and managed database resources. **Docker** containers ensure consistency across environments, streamlining both development and deployment.
 Infrastructure is provisioned and managed using **Terraform**, enabling repeatable, version-controlled infrastructure as code. **GoDaddy** and AWS-managed IPs are used for domain and IP management. **Husky** enforces code quality through pre-commit hooks. **Nginx** acts as a reverse proxy, efficiently routing requests to the appropriate services.

 ## 🎉 Join the MindGarden Movement!
 MindGarden makes mental self-care **simple, engaging, and rewarding**.
-Let's cultivate a **happier, healthier mind**—one check-in at a time. 🌱💙
+Let's cultivate a **happier, healthier mind** - one check-in at a time. 🌱💙